Resources to support Local Maternity Services (LMS)

 Reforming the payment system – including review of tariff

-Improving prevention – led by Public Health England focusing this year on smoking and breastfeeding.
+Improving prevention – led by Public Health England focusing on smoking and breastfeeding.